Google Meet vs Zoom In 2023: Which One Should You Use?

 • Reliable

-Are you asking, “is Zoom better than Google Meet?”
+Are you asking, “Is Zoom or Google Meet better?”
 Once upon a time, Zoom had far better features than Google’s video conferencing tool, so back then, it would’ve been easy to answer that question with a resounding “yes.”
-Today, however, Google has released many new features to allow Meet to be more competitive with the king of the hill (Zoom).
+However, Google has released many new features to allow Meet to be more competitive with the king of the hill (Zoom).

 Because Google Meet has caught up in many ways, answering that question is more challenging than ever.
 Both apps have similar features like changing your name or sharing your screen and more.

-To help you decide which one suits you better, we’ve put together a head-to-head comparison.
+We’ve put together a head-to-head comparison to help you decide which one suits you better.
 Check out our deep dive into Google Meet vs Zoom below!

 User-Friendliness

 Like Zoom, Google Meet is known for being easy to set up and use.
-Thanks to its integration with Google products, you can even use Meet within other Google apps, like your Gmail inbox.
+Thanks to its integration with Google products, you can use Meet within other Google apps, like your Gmail inbox.
+There’s also a Google Meet app like the Zoom meetings app for ease of use on mobile devices and tablets.

 Pricing and Free Tier Offerings